-It is also argued that the effects of gender bias in the recruitment process can be reduced through toning down elitist language in job advertisements, prior agreement of the search committees on the set of desired qualities of a successful candidate as well as blind reviews (Urry 2015, see also: Isaac et.al.
-2009).
-Among other evidence-based recommendations to reduce bias in hiring settings there are such institutional interventions as: designing process to allow applicants to provide individuating evidence of job-relevant competency, visibly displaying research evidence that men and women are equivalently successful in male sextyped roles, ensuring that women comprise at least 25% of an applicant pool, designing equity directives and antibias training so that raters do not feel coerced during evaluation, not asking about parenthood status in the application, encouraging raters to spend adequate time and avoid cognitive distractions during evaluation, using structured rather than unstructured interviews, not using man-suffix in job titles (e.g., use "chair" or "chairperson" as opposed to "chairman"), implementing training workshops for personnel decision makers that include examples of common hiring biases and group problem solving for overcoming such biases, and encouraging raters to use an inclusion rather than an exclusion selection strategy in constructing a final list of applicants (Isaac et.al.
-2009).
-However, while all these methods are conducive to increasing the numbers of female scientists, "there is no comprehensive overview available which shows to what extent incentive programmes to hire female researchers effectively diminish gender biases" (Lipinsky 2014: 13) and challenge the masculinity norm of fulltime availability and mobility (Rolin, Vainio 2011).
+It is also argued that the effects of gender bias in the recruitment process can be reduced through toning down elitist language in job advertisements, prior agreement of the search committees on the set of desired qualities of a successful candidate as well as blind reviews (Urry 2015).
+However, while all these methods are conducive to increasing the numbers of female scientists, "there is no comprehensive overview available which shows to what extent incentive programmes to hire female researchers effectively diminish gender biases" (Lipinsky 2014: 13).
 It is argued that "success indicators (...) focus on stepping up women's representation in senior academic positions, instead of assessing the outcomes of changes created at the institutional level" (Lipinsky 2014: 13).

-&lt;sup>20 However, the same study revealed that the higher the ratio of women among authors, the lower the citation impact of the publication (Elsevier 2015: 21).
+16 However, the same study revealed that the higher the ratio of women among authors, the lower the citation impact of the publication (Elsevier 2015: 21).

-&lt;sup>21 For example, Helmholtz Association's goal is to increase the percentage of women holding W2/W3 professorships to about 20% (from currently 11%) by the end of 2017 (Id 2014).
+17 For example, Helmholtz Association's goal is to increase the percentage of women holding W2/W3 professorships to about 20% (from currently 11%) by the end of 2017 (Id 2014).